jbreckmckye/trkl/README.md

 # trkl
 Reactive JavaScript programming in less than half a kilobyte.
+Supports TypeScript.

 For just a meagre **434 bytes** (minified and gzipped), you get